 It takes about 20 minutes to cross over to Bruny Island.
 The ferry departs regularly 1 or 2 times an hour, depending on the season.
 It is smart to bring your car along, as the island is quite big, and exploring on foot will take you a lot more time.

-The ferry fee is AU$38 for a return ticket, which you mainly pay for the car, as pedestrians and any other passengers are free of charge.
+The ferry fee is AU$38 for a return ticket, which you mainly pay for the car, since pedestrians and any other passengers are free of charge.

 Once on Bruny Island, the first highlight you will pass is the Neck.
 This is a small isthmus connecting the Northern part and the Southern part of Bruny Island.
 Walk up the stairs to the viewing platform to get a 360 degrees view!